lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 # History of Changes {#history}

 [RFC Editor: Please remove this appendix in the release version of the document.]

+Changes from 06 -> 07:

+* Updated reference of EU Rail specification to V1.0

 Changes from 05 -> 06: